 Diagnosis of Congenital Hypothyroidism

-NYU Langone pediatric endocrinologists—specialists in treating conditions involving the endocrine glands and hormones—are experienced in diagnosing congenital hypothyroidism, a condition in which a child is born with a severe deficiency or complete absence of thyroid function.
+At Hassenfeld Children’s Hospital of New York at NYU Langone, endocrinologists—specialists in treating conditions involving the endocrine glands and hormones—are experienced in diagnosing congenital hypothyroidism, a condition in which a child is born with a severe deficiency or complete absence of thyroid function.

 The thyroid is a small, butterfly-shaped gland located in the front of the neck.
 It makes two hormones—thyroxine (T4) and triiodothyronine (T3).
 These hormones help the body transform food into energy, a process called metabolism.
 Thyroid hormones play an important role in a baby’s brain development and growth.